vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/ingress/ingress-http/ingress-http.md

    Receiving such responses means that the Ingress controller is configured correctly:

-   - interacts with VK Cloud HTTP load balancer (which terminates SSL\TLS sessions);
+   - interacts with VK Cloud HTTP load balancer (which terminates SSL/TLS sessions);
    - provides access to services corresponding to the deployed applications.

    {/tab}